rallen2010/flowquest.github.io/_pages/install-doc-ee-251.md

 Flows for APEX Enterrise Edition v25.1 has a single installation process (unlike v24.1, where the Ask Flo AI was optional).

-Note the pre-requisites are:

--  If you are installing *WITH* the AI feature, you need to be running Oracle APEX v24.1 or later, and have an OpenAI API key with a pre-paid credit balance.
-This install will replace the Flows for APEX application with an APEX 24.1 app.

-- If you can't meet these requirements, or choose not to run the AI feature, you can run Flows for APEX Enterprise Edition with Oracle APEX v22.1 or later.
-This installation does not replace the Flows for APEX application that you installed with the Community Edition.

 ## Pre-Requisites

 -  You need a working Flows for APEX v25.1 Community Edition installation before you start - the Enterprise Edition instals on top of the Community Edition.